alexhuang91/sp12/hw3/README.md

     % git clone -o heroku git@heroku.com:theirapp.git

-theirapp is the name of the app you creating this will be the name that is something like "flying-dove-1234" or "shivering-pine-5678" something (in my working solution just "bearplanner")
+theirapp is the name of the app you creating this will be the name that is something like "flying-dove-1234" or "shivering-pine-5678" something (in my working solution just "bearplanner").
+If you get a publickey error at that point execute the ssh-keygen and heroku heys:add steps described above.

 And you will both have access to the app/git repo!!
 If you would like more info check out: http://devcenter.heroku.com/articles/sharing